 Remember, it’s always a good idea to touch base with a charity you want to support to find out what their greatest needs are.
 Circumstances can change quickly, so knowing that you’re providing them with what they currently require makes your efforts even more appreciated.

 To find out more about what’s involved in a Foresters grant activity before organizing one yourself, you can attend one being hosted in your area.
 You’ll find out how they work and who they can help – and the incredible difference you and your family can make when you organize an activity of your own!

 If you’re making it a family affair, the kind of volunteering you choose will obviously depend upon the age of your children.
 Consider their attention span and stamina when choosing a volunteer activity, whether it’s through Foresters or one you do on your own, and make sure your kids understand what you’re doing, why you’re doing it and who you’ll be helping so that they can become as invested as you are in the process.

 - Help out at a shelter or soup kitchen.
-Families often volunteer to serve meals around the holidays, but there is a year-round need for help at shelters and soup kitchens.
-Contact your local organisations to find out if you and your family can be of service, but make sure to ask if there are age restrictions.
+Families often volunteer to serve meals on Thanksgiving Day, but there is a year-round need for help at shelters and soup kitchens.
+Contact your local organizations to find out if you and your family can be of service, but make sure to ask if there are age restrictions.

 - Clean up.
-Take the family out for a walk around your neighbourhood armed with trash bags and gloves, and clean as you go!
-Make sure your children understand that needles and broken glass are dangerous and ask them to look for paper, wrappers, plastic cups, and other rubbish instead.
+Take the family out for a walk around your neighborhood armed with trash bags and gloves, and clean as you go!
+Make sure your children understand that needles and broken glass are dangerous and ask them to look for paper, wrappers, plastic cups, and other garbage instead.

 Volunteering will change your lives and the lives of those who are receiving your help.
 Teaching your children how important it is to focus on giving back is a lesson that will serve them for the rest of their lives as they carry on the giving tradition for years to come.